-AVC Foundation scholarship applications for 2020-2021 are available online in December 2019.
-Announcement of date will be in late Fall semester 2019.
-The deadline to apply for AVC Foundation scholarships is March 2, 2020.
+AVC scholarship applications are available at the Financial Aid Office beginning in November.
+The deadline to apply for AVC scholarships is January 13, 2012.

-In addition to the AVC Foundation scholarship program, the Financial Aid Office receives information about outside scholarships from donors throughout the year.
-Outside scholarship deadlines vary.
-Please read all information regarding deadlines and academic year, semester or college the scholarships(s)
+In addition to the AVC scholarship program, the Financial Aid Office receives information about outside scholarships from donors throughout the year.
+We post the information on our scholarship board and information and applications are kept in a book at the financial aid counter.
+Please feel free to come by the Financial Aid Office and ask to look through the scholarship book.

-can be applied at.
-Scholarship email announcements are sent to your MyAVC email account.
-We also post the information on our scholarship board and information is available at www.avc.edu/studentservices/finaid/scholarships.

 Be aware of scholarship scams that ask you to pay for financial aid and scholarship information.
 Financial aid information is free.
 Before you pay for information, contact the college Financial Aid Office or go to the Federal Trade Commissions website, Scholarship Scams at www.ftc.gov/scholarshipscams.